Evolving the Kettlebell Snatch

 - Explosive Kettlebell Training – Power Training for Athletes

 This entry was posted on Sunday, December 6th, 2009 at 11:16 pm and is filed under how to improve grip strength, kettlebell training.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson